nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Adding a label to a tag : `label`

-Adds one or more label to an existing tag.
-Duplicated labels will only be added once.
+Adds one or more label to an existing tag.<br>
+You can use label to categorise tags.
+Warning: Duplicated labels will only be added once.

 Format: `label t/TAG_NAME l/LABEL1 [l/LABEL2]...`